lucapiras5/luca-piras.com/pages/index.md

 description="Welcome to my personal website!"
 -->

-I'm a recent law school graduate (with top marks), a self-taught programmer, a free/open source software enthusiast and aspiring digital forensics consultant.
+I'm a recent law school graduate (with top marks), a self-taught programmer, a free/open source software enthusiast and an aspiring digital forensics consultant.
 I'm currently living in Bologna.

 See the links above for more details.
 See [here](/reasons-for-writing-in-english) as to why the website is in English.